pascallaliberte/sharpen.page/_posts/2020-11-06-level-3-sharpening-generate-new-product-ideas.md

 ---

 You came here looking for some potential product ideas.
-[But your idea will probably fail unless][your-product-will-fail] it addresses a hard struggle, feeds into an aspiration, surmounts your buyer's anxieties and is way better than their current "I'll just" alternatives.
+[Most product ideas fail unless][your-product-will-fail] they address a hard struggle, feed into an aspiration, surmount your buyer's anxieties and are way better than their current "I'll just" alternatives.

 [your-product-will-fail]: {% post_url 2020-10-09-your-product-is-going-to-fail %}